Old Trafford Cricket Ground: Musical venue

 The ground is occasionally used as a venue for large-scale concerts, with a maximum capacity of 50,000.
 Although the old stage location, in front of the Indoor Cricket School, has been built on buildings on the western side of the ground, which were cleared in 2013 to allow space for a larger stage.
 The concert capacity increased to 65,000 after redevelopment.

 Other

-The Old Trafford Lodge, The Point, and other corporate facilities are open all year round, as are the ground's car parks, situated to the north and west of the ground.
+The Hilton Garden Inn hotel, The Point, and other corporate facilities are open all year round, as are the ground's car parks, situated to the north and west of the ground.

 Transport

 The ground is served by the adjacent Old Trafford tram stop on the Manchester Metrolink's Altrincham Line.